elasticpath/react-pwa-reference-storefront/components/src/ComplianceSupport/README.md

 #### Description

 Modal to present policy for shopper to accept.
 Invokes policy acceptance given provided application configuration.
+This component may be used to present policies for GDPR, CCPA, etc.

 #### Usage